ubcuas/ubcuas.com/content/english/pages/recruitment.md

 If you have experience in any of these areas or are eager to learn, we encourage you to apply!
 {{% /markdown %}}

 {{% markdown class="text-center pt-4 pb-3" %}}

-### Admin Team Roles

-{{% /markdown %}}

-#### Events Coordinator

-The events coordinator is responsible for organizing and planning team events.
-This includes team socials, workshops, and trips.
-The events coordinator will also be responsible for organizing and planning public events such as recruitment events.
-This role is a great opportunity to develop your leadership, communication, and organizational skills.

-#### Finance Manager

-The finance manager is responsible for managing the team’s finances.
-This includes managing the team’s budget, applying for grants, processing purchases, and delegating finance work to executive members.
-This role is a great opportunity to develop your financial knowledge, leadership, and organizational skills.

-#### Social Media Manager

-Working as our social media manager, you will assist with promoting the team and its projects on social media.
-This includes creating content for our social media platforms, managing our social media accounts, and engaging with our followers.
-This role is a great opportunity to use your creativity as well as develop your communication and marketing skills.

-#### Website Designer

-The website designer is responsible for maintaining and updating the team's website.
-This includes ensuring the website is visually appealing, user-friendly, and up-to-date with the latest team updates, events, and news.
-The role involves collaborating with other team members to ensure that content is accurately reflected on the website.
-This is a great opportunity to develop your web design, coding, and creative skills.

-#### Sponsorship Manager

-The sponsorship manager is responsible for identifying and securing sponsorship opportunities to support the team's projects and events.
-This includes reaching out to potential sponsors, managing existing sponsorship relationships, and ensuring that sponsorship agreements are fulfilled.
-The role involves a lot of networking and communication, making it a fantastic opportunity to develop your negotiation, communication, and business development skills.

-#### Videographer/Photographer

-The videographer/photographer is responsible for capturing the team’s events, projects, and activities through high-quality photos and videos.
-This role includes shooting and editing footage for promotional materials, social media content, and documenting important milestones.
-It’s a great opportunity to showcase your creativity, build your portfolio, and develop your skills in video production and photography.

-#### Content Editor

-The content editor is responsible for writing and proofreading all written content produced by the team is clear, engaging, and free of errors.
-This includes editing social media updates any other written communications.
-The role involves close collaboration with the social media manager, website designer, and other team members.
-It’s an excellent opportunity to hone your writing, editing, and communication skills.

-{{% markdown class="text-center pt-4 pb-3" %}}